proggreg/proggreg/README.md

 -->

 - 🔭 I’m currently working on my personal website. [proggreg.com](https://proggreg.com)
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Typescript
+- 🚀 I like to use Nuxt 3
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...